This blog has been updated to reflect the most recent statistics as of November 2023

 Because it’s really hard to make any money with them.

-- Consumer apps need a ton of marketing.
-The app store is full of good ideas no one knows about.
+Consumer apps need lots of marketing.
+The app store is full of apps with great ideas but no budget to market them.

 About 13% of B2B mobile apps succeed

-That’s why business apps tend to do better: they succeed without making profit.
+That’s why business apps tend to do better – success isn’t dependent on profit.

-- Bureaucracy can make a business far too slow to develop an agile app
+Bureaucracy can make a business far too slow to develop an agile app.
+Some businesses are out of touch with employee or customer needs, and their app is redundant.

-Of course, these numbers depend on the industry, the idea, and so many other factors.
+Of course, these stats vary from industry, ideas, and many other factors.

 But in general, apps are high-risk, high-reward products.
-Unless you’re really building something special, 0.5% of consumer apps and 13% of business apps will succeed.
-We’ll get to the details later if you’re interested.
+After-all, 99.5% of consumer apps and 87% of business apps will fail.

 What about the 0.01% statistic?